FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 3.rst

        .. image:: ../img/Data_Input_Manual_PRO_2025/Chapter3/DIM_Pro_2025_Chapter3_006.png

     7. View additional cross-sections by clicking on the “Up” and “Down” but- tons in the dialog box.
-       The computed cross section geometry and all the cross-section station and elevation data can be reviewed and edited.
+       The computed cross-section geometry and all the cross-section station and elevation data can be reviewed and edited.
        Edit the channel and cross-section data by adding or deleting stations and elevations, revising the Manning’s n-value, or raising or lowering the entire cross-section.